Movie Memories from Fred Astaire…

 Fred Astaire and Ginger Rogers – They Can’t Take That Away From Me, katandbaby

 I LOVE this song!
 I first heard They Can’t Take That Away From Me from … another confession.. a man I confused with Fred Astaire for years, Frank Sinatra.
 The song appears in two of Astaire’s films.
 With him singing the song in Shall We Dance and dancing with Rogers to the tune of this song in The Barkleys of Broadway.
 This was debuted by Astaire in the former film in 1937.
 The song was written by George Gershwin and with lyrics by his brother, Ira.
 Lyrics include…

 The way you sip your tea

 The memory of all that

 No, no, they can’t take that away from me

 The song was nominated for an Oscar and also appears in many a movie and has also been covered by Frank Sinatra, Tony Bennett and Shirley Bassey.

 This review features in the Fred Astaire and Ginger Rogers blogathon run by In the Good Old Days of Classic Hollywood and Love Letters to Old Hollywood.
 Other reviews with this cast include Fred Astaire in The Towering Inferno.
-Judy Garland stars in my Mesmorising MGM Musical Moments Post and in I Could Go On Singing.
+Judy Garland stars in my Mesmerising MGM Musical Moments Post and in I Could Go On Singing.
 Garland’s biopic Life with Judy Garland also features here.
 Ginger Rogers TV performances in Aaron Spelling TV Series are featured HERE.